CodeFluxStudios/astro-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2 and has been manually upgraded to version 7.0.3.

+Angular requires Node.js version 8.x or 10.x.

 # Testing and Building

 ### 1. Install Node.js and NPM

 If you haven't [Node.js](https://nodejs.org/en/) already installed, download and install it.
-I suggest you to download the LTS version 8, since Angular 7 **does not support version 11 yet!**

 ### 2. Install Angular